Judge C.R. Magney State Park

 On the US/Canadian border, the Pigeon River drops 950 feet ending with the 120-foot drop High Falls, the highest you will find on the North Shore.
 This lower reach is particularly rugged until a short distance after the falls, where the river widens.
 An easy half-mile trail in Grand Portage State Park leads to the High Falls.
 The trail ends with two great viewing decks where you can feel the spray of the falls!

-The tower overlooks sugar maples, quaking aspens and conifers, making it a good drive and hike all fall color season long.
+The former site of the lookout tower overlooks sugar maples, quaking aspens and conifers, making it a good drive and hike all fall color season long.
 This is a good wildlife viewing spot.

 From mile marker 128.7 on Hwy 61 in Hovland, turn north on Arrowhead Trail for 3.7 miles, then park on the side of the road [leaving room for other traffic] and hike 1.5 miles west on the Superior Hiking Trail.
 Return for a 3-mile overall hike.